 The Impact of Low Leptin Levels on Obesity

-Interestingly, some individuals have low leptin levels despite having excess body fat.
+Interestingly, some individuals have low leptin levels despite having excess body fat, a rare condition that highlights how complex leptin’s role in body weight regulation really is.

-This phenomenon further supports the idea that leptin signaling, rather than just leptin levels, is crucial in managing body weight.
+These findings reinforce that leptin signaling, rather than just leptin levels, plays a vital role in managing body weight and appetite control.

 Can Leptin Resistance Be Reversed?